jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

     - port (e.g., `:88`) : optional - only required if not using the default port (default for normal HTTP requests is port `80`)
     - path (e.g., `/home`) optional - shows what local resource is being requested (could point to a specific file)
     - query string (e.g., `?item=book`) optional - made up of *query parameters* to send data to the server

+- **URL encoding** : a technique where certain characters in an URL are replaced with an ASCII code [27]
-  - can only use standard 128-character ASCII set (single-byte UTF-8 codes) [18]
+  - in URLs can only use standard 128-character ASCII set (single-byte UTF-8 codes) [18]
     - if not part of the standard set, might be misinterpreted (e.g., `%`, ` `, `'`, `"`, `#`, `<`, `>`, `[`, `]`, `~`, etc.), or reserved (e.g., `&`, `/`, `?`, `:`, `@`) then it must be encoded

 - **Web server** : typically a server that responds to requests for static assets: files, images, css, javascript, etc. - requests that don't require any data processing [24] (see also Application Server)